 Write a cleaner first draft right out of the gate using Bell’s plotting principles.
 Get the most out of revision and self-editing techniques by honing your skills with detailed exercises.
 Systematically revise a completed draft using the ultimate revision checklist that walks you through the core story elements.

 Anna Jordan Draves is a librarian in Boston who has been writing for most of her life.
 She has been a Municipal Liaison for National Novel Writing Month since 2006, and her favorite genre is gay romance mixed with fantasy and mystery/suspense.
-Some of her favorite authors and books, among a variety of genres, not including nonfiction, include:
+Some of her favorite authors and books, among a variety of genres, include:

 Josh Lanyon – Come Unto These Yellow Sands